Triassic Archosaur Had Armored Plates Above Its Backbone

 Contact: Jon Pishney, 919.707.8083.
 Images available upon request

-For more information about our upcoming activities, conservation news and ground-breaking research, follow @NaturalSciences on Instagram, Twitter and Facebook.
+For more information about our upcoming activities, conservation news and groundbreaking research, follow @NaturalSciences on Instagram, Twitter and Facebook.

 Back to the News